 My littlest has eczema and various sensitivities which are a result of, it seems, by fragrances and environmental triggers.
-(I say, “it seems,” because he is too little for any tests, and since it isn’t severe, we are merely at a trial and error stage.)
+(After this was written, we did go for some tests and it turns out, he’s also allergic to various food items which would explain reactions to goat’s milk and milk bath products.)
 Because of this, I have had to switch various products we use in our home to avoid outbreaks and flare ups.

 Cetaphil Baby Wash

 Now, in America they have so many choices listed on Amazon for washes in this brand, but over here, it’s just this one I have found.
 I use Cetaphil Baby Wash on the little one, and it leaves a nice smell, and washes out a bit nicer than others.
 It’s a clear colour and super easy to squeeze for one-handed bathing (while supporting a baby, it’s a bit fun to manage some washes and hard to get them out)!
 This has to be my top choice for a wash so far, and he has no reactions with it.
 Check out the alternative choices, here for other Cetaphil products.

 Aveeno Baby Wash and Moisturising Cream

 I love the Aveeno range, and the soothing oatmeal is helpful for itchy skin, especially when bubs has a flare up.
 (They also make a super nice hand cream for dry skin like mine.)
 The creamy wash comes out a bit thicker and more challenging than other Baby wash bottles, and it takes a bit to rinse off, but I can see the results on my babies’ skin afterwards, as it leaves him soothed and smelling fresh.
 The only lotion I have used without a reaction thus far has been the Aveeno Baby Dermexa Moisturising Cream.
 Like the wash, it seems to soothe my little one’s sensitive and itchy skin, and helps to keep it smooth and soft.
 Check out the rest of the Aveeno range here.